alexandrainst/ragger/README.md

 - `JsonlDocumentStore`: A document store that reads from a JSONL file. (default)
 - `SqliteDocumentStore`: A document store that uses a SQLite database to store documents.
+- `PostgresDocumentStore`: A document store that uses a PostgreSQL database to store documents.
+This assumes that the PostgreSQL server is already running.

 ### Embedders